incordai/watchman/README.md

-# Incord Watchman Memory
+# Watchman

+**Memory, governance and audit for AI coding agents.
+Local-first, by [Incord](https://incord.ai/).**

+*This repository is the engine — `incord-memory-service`.
+Everything below runs inside it.*

+---

 **Your AI agent forgets everything when the window closes.
 The ones that don't are shipping your code to somebody else's server.**

-Incord is the third path: a memory, governance and audit engine that runs entirely on your machine, captures every session and every edit automatically, and syncs to your teammates **directly** — peer to peer, end-to-end encrypted, with no cloud in the data path.
+Watchman is the third path: a memory, governance and audit engine that runs entirely on your machine, captures every session and every edit automatically, and syncs to your teammates **directly** — peer to peer, end-to-end encrypted, with no cloud in the data path.

 It is the only system in its category that can **stop an agent mid-action**.